EN / TH

 Business Continuity Plan

 The Company strives to develop its Business Continuity Management (BCM) plan in accordance with the ISO 22301 standard so that it may address any emergencies and their impacts on its business.
-The plan was drafted to align with the Company’s Emergency Response Plan and Recovery Plan for the effective and timely handling of crisis situations.
+The plan was drafted to align with the Company’s Emergency Response Plan and Recovery Plan such as flooding, heat waves, power outages, or communications technology disruptions.
+In these circumstances the Company aims to return to normal operation in the shortest amount of time possible.
+The plan also involves making the Company flexible in its management.

 Heatwave Preparedness